amabdulr/CNWG/9-Plain_Language_Rules.md

 ---

-### SECTION: Human Characteristics Attributed to Technology Rules:
+### SECTION 10: Human Characteristics Attributed to Technology Rules:

 **Objective:** Ensure the document accurately describes technology without attributing human characteristics, which can lead to ambiguity or confusion.
 1. **Identify Anthropomorphisms:**